 • 3 chestnut mushrooms finely diced

-• 450 g (1 lb) minced beef I often use 400g instead of 450g, as shops seem to sell them in 400g packs these days.
+• 450 g (1 lb) minced beef (ground beef) I often use 400g instead of 450g, as shops seem to sell them in 400g packs these days.
 So if you can only get a 400g pack, that's fine.

 • 120 ml (1/2 cup) red wine